MomSayAI/Voyaging/VOL01/Laser_Spire_Fracture_03.md

 Earth’s intervention had been temporarily repelled, but the crisis was far from over.
 While Élise’s defense had been brilliant, it had also dragged RUXI and the AGI even deeper into the vortex.
 Jarvis once again sounded an alert: due to Earth’s accusations and the ongoing uncertainty, the Martian bond market was experiencing panic selling, and Mars’ sovereign credit rating had been placed on watch list status.
 The shadow war of interplanetary capital had turned white-hot.

 Preston looked toward Vivian and me, his gaze deep and grave: “Earth won’t let this go easily.
-Alco’s drone, the Star Fleet’s accusations… the waters beneath the surface are growing murkier by the minute.
+Alcor’s drone, the Star Fleet’s accusations… the waters beneath the surface are growing murkier by the minute.
 We need to move faster and find a truly reliable breakthrough.
 Dr. Ex, what progress have you made on the technical source tracing?”

 I took a deep breath and shared the preliminary analysis report I had just finished processing onto the table: “Regarding the quantum communication module on the drone wreckage, we discovered an anomaly.
 The last instruction it received had its source IP masked multiple times, but ultimate tracing led to… an untraceable darknet node.
 And the timing of that instruction trigger matches exactly with the moment microscopic disturbances began appearing in the tower’s constraint field.”

 One more clue had emerged—but every thread seemed to lead into an even thicker fog.
-Alco, Earth, AGI, the darknet… the truth felt like a polyhedron, each face reflecting a different light, yet concealing the core even more deeply.
+Alcor, Earth, AGI, the darknet… the truth felt like a polyhedron, each face reflecting a different light, yet concealing the core even more deeply.

 Copyright © 2025 by YUQI.
 All rights reserved.